 Please use this form for all small scales excluding cannabis.
 Scales 0-1,160 lbs.
 Placed in service - small scales

-A small scale placed in service report form for hemp licensees Placed in service - Hemp
+A small scale placed in service report form for scales used for hemp.
+Placed in service - Hemp

 National Type Evaluation Program (NTEP) Informational Handout